Biden Tells Andrew Cuomo to Quit Already as Scandal Spirals

 President Joe Biden has called on longtime friend and ally Gov. Andrew Cuomo of New York to resign, hours after the release of an independent investigation that found the governor had sexually harassed nearly a dozen women.

-“I think he should resign,” Biden said on Tuesday afternoon, during remarks updating the federal government’s vaccination program.
+“I think he should resign,” Biden said on Tuesday afternoon, during a briefing updating the federal government’s vaccination program.
 Biden said that while “the state legislature may decide to impeach,” he would leave calls for Cuomo’s impeachment to leaders in Albany.

+It followed a similar call from House Speaker Nancy Pelosi (D-CA), who said in a statement, “Recognizing his love of New York and the respect for the office he holds, I call upon the Governor to resign.”

 Biden had largely resisted weighing in on the allegations against Cuomo, which first surfaced in December 2020 when a former aide accused the three-term governor of “years” of sexual harassment.
 In March, Biden told ABC News’ George Stephanopoulos that if the misconduct allegations were substantiated by investigators, he would support Cuomo stepping down.